homegamesio/homegames-web/README.md

 The socket connection stuff runs as a [worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) created by the web client.
 After an initial handshake with the game server, it receives squished game data over a web socket.
 The worker is also responsible for sending keyboard and mouse/touch input from the client to the game server.

 ## Rendering
+The web client uses an HTML canvas to render data after "unsquishing" or deserializing game data.
+This includes 2D shapes as well as images.
+Also supports playing audio.